 Asthma can be objectively assessed by measuring lung function using spirometry.
 This test measures the narrowing of your bronchial tubes by checking how much air you can exhale after a deep breath,

-This testing together with any change in asthma status determine when you may need to increase medication usage and/ or take other steps to treat worsening asthma and get your asthma back under control.
+This testing together with any change in asthma status determines when you may need to increase medication usage and/ or take other steps to treat worsening asthma and get your asthma back under control.

 If your asthma keeps getting worse, you may need a trip to the emergency room.